MahmudbekkJumayev/MahmudbekkJumayev/README.md

-I love to explore new technologies and create innovative solutions!I love to explore new technologies and create innovative solutions!
+I love to explore new technologies and create innovative solutions!

 ## 🛠️ Technologies: